 This is completely normal and usually not something to worry about.

 The blind spot is where the optic nerve and blood vessels leave the eyeball.
 The optic nerve is connected to the brain.
 It carries images to the brain, where they’re processed.
 This is how we know what we’re seeing.
 Our eyes see the object or image, and our brain interprets it.
 Our brains typically fill in any information we need based on the images surrounding our blind spot, so we don’t usually notice it.

 Side-view mirrors on cars are a good example of how we compensate for our blind spots.
 Many times, cars traveling next to us fall in our blind spot, and the side-view mirrors give us a different angle to view the same area.
 They allow us to “see” in our blind spot.

 Each of our eyes has a tiny functional blind spot about the size of a pinhead.
 In this tiny area, where the optic nerve passes through the surface of the retina, there are no photoreceptors.
 Since there are no photoreceptor cells detecting light, it creates a blind spot.
 Without photoreceptor cells, the eye cannot send any messages about the image to the brain, which usually interprets the image for us.

 Typically, the blind spot is nothing to worry about.
 It occurs naturally and serves a purpose.
 However, if you notice that your blind spot is getting larger, or if you have other blind spots in your field of vision, or floating blind spots, these are not normal, and should be evaluated by an eye doctor.

 Wondering where your blind spot is?
 In your left eye, it’s approximately 15 degrees to the left of your central vision (two hand widths, if sticking out your arm).
-In your right eye, it’s about 15 degrees to the right of your central vision.
+In your right eye, it’s about

 In order to find the blind spot in your eye, here’s a simple test you can do: